Got a small space? A studio apartment? A tiny house?

 Believe it or not, depending on where lights are placed in a room can make it feel a certain size.
 The feeling of natural light and large windows can make a room seem larger due to incorporating so much of the great outdoors.
 However, if a space lacks windows or even any natural light at all, try experimenting by putting lamps on different sides of the room and changing them around until you feel it achieves the desired lighting.
 Also, the type of bulbs used comes into play.
 White, harsh fluorescent lights can make a room feel prison-like and one overhead light in the middle of the room often is not enough to balance it out.
 Try implementing soft yellow lights, or even a string of lights in certain places if desired. (image via Elissa Crowe)

-Don’t misunderstand, most of us love our tabletop accessories.
+Most of us love our tabletop accessories.
 But too much of this can lead to a space just seeming to be cluttered and plainly disorganized.
-Even items you think you might truly need or “look necessary” right out in the open can actually be afforded to be put away.
+Even items you think you might truly need or “look necessary” right out in the open can actually take away from the open space.
 Be thoughtful with decorations and remember that the smaller the space, the less and less you truly need.
 When in doubt, downsize or rotate them out from time to time. (image via Sarah Dorio Photography)

 5. Add a Mirror